BSCCNS/Applio_light/README.md

 Clone this repository

-Create empty environment with python 3.10
+Create empty environment with python 3.10, and activate it.

 $ ./run-install.sh